- Is your Adobe Acrobat DC install stuck? In this guide, we’re going to show you how to fix it once and for all.

-When it comes to PDF files, no other file is better suited to handling them than Adobe Acrobat Reader.
-This software is available for free, although Pro version does exist, and it has all the tools you may ever need to open, edit and secure PDF files.
+When it comes to Adobe Acrobat Reader.
+This software is available for free, although the Pro version does exist, and it has all the tools you may ever need to open, edit and secure ., no other file is better suited to handling them than

 The only problem is that not everyone has the chance to take advantage of this amazing tool since some users have reported that their installation process stops near the end: